jtowers/ng-token/README.md

 Features include:

 1. exposes several methods for requesting, renewing, and removing tokens.
-2. adds an interceptor that adds the stored token to each HTTP requests if it exists
+2. adds an interceptor that adds the stored token to each HTTP requests if it exists.
+Adds an Authentication header with the 'Bearer' scheme.
 3. adds an interceptor that broadcasts an event on 401 and 403 errors so that they can be handled
 4. Uses ng-idle to remove the token from storage when the user is idle